kelset/rails-actioncable-chat-test/README.md

-# rails-actioncable-chat-test
-small test for chat app in Rails
+# A sample Chat app
 First test app to mess around with ActionCable